Alfa Romeo Tonale 2026 review | A family SUV with Italian flair

 How practical is it?

-The Tonale is practical enough, with room in the back seats for a couple of average-sized adults, a central armrest and rear air vents for additional comfort.
-Six-footers might feel a touch hemmed-in, though, especially if there are tall people up front.
-If rear passenger space is a priority, you’d be wise to look to roomier alternatives such as the Hyundai Tucson, Kia Sportage and Audi Q3.
+The Tonale is practical enough, with room in the back seats for a couple of average-sized adults, a central armrest and rear air vents.
+Six-footers might find it a little cramped, though, particularly if there are tall people sitting up front.
+If rear passenger space is a priority, you’d be better off looking at more spacious alternatives such as the Hyundai Tucson, Kia Sportage or Audi Q3.

 What's it like to drive?